tymur-lykho/rental-tz/README.md

 - Email: tima.likho@gmail.com
 - LinkedIn: [Tymur Lykho](https://linkedin.com/in/tymur-lykho)

-## 🙏 Подяки
+## 🙏 Acknowledgments

-- Команді React за чудову бібліотеку
+- The React team for the excellent library
-- Спільноті Redux за потужні інструменти управління станом
+- The Redux community for powerful state management tools
-- Усім контриб'юторам, які допомагали покращувати проект
+- All contributors who helped improve the project

 ---

-⭐ Якщо проект вам сподобався, поставте зірку на GitHub!
+⭐ If you liked the project, please give it a star on GitHub!

-## 📸 Скріншоти
+## 📸 Screenshots

-### Головна сторінка
+### Home Page

 ![Home Page](screenshots/home.png)

-### Каталог з фільтрами
+### Catalog with Filters

 ![Catalog with Filters](screenshots/catalog.png)

-### Детальна інформація про автомобіль
+### Car Details

 ![Car Details](screenshots/car-details.png)